Glossary

 Permission groups define standardized access controls that can be applied across an organization's datasets.

-A project is a secure, high-performance and collaborative environments for analyzing data.
-In a project, researchers can work with any dataset they have access to, and build out analytical workflows in a reproducible manner.
+A workflow is a secure, high-performance and collaborative environments for analyzing data.
+In a workflow, researchers can work with any dataset they have access to, and build out analytical workflows in a reproducible manner.

 Requirements are created by organizations, and can be assigned to a specific access level on a dataset.
 Researchers must be approved for all requirements before they can gain access at that level.
 Some requirements are fulfilled directly by an organization member, others by a study that is working with that organization's datasets.